helloitsclayton/lightyear200X/README.md

 # Light Year 200X

 Created using the Playdate SDK.
-All assets are my own unless otherwise noted (notably the fonts and 16px input icons).
+All assets are my own unless otherwise noted (e.g., fonts and 16px input icons).

 - Move using crank
    - Hit Left or Right to switch to horizontal movement